 Voting for the City We Want to Live in

-Written by Greg L. Hughes
+written by Greg L. Hughes

 As we head to the polls tomorrow for the 2024 General Election, there is more than just candidates and policies on the ballot — the future of your community is at stake.
 Last week's World Cities Day (October 31st) reminded us of the values that should guide our choices: inclusivity, safety, resilience, and sustainability.
 These aren't just abstract concepts — they're the building blocks of the city we want to create.